ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 `ocaml-platform` can be run again at any time to install the tools in another opam switch for example.

-## Using the OCaml Toplevel with UTop
+## Using the OCaml Toplevel With UTop

 UTop is an extended and improved toplevel (REPL) for OCaml.
 Unlike the standard toplevel with the `ocaml` command, UTop features history, tab completion, interactive line editing, and the ability to load any package installed in your switch.